ardyh/ml-from-scratch-python/README.md

 # tubes1-ml
 Tubes 1A IF3270-ML

+A campus project of me and my 3 teammates:
+- @alimutaw12
+- @Dandi99
+- @harymunli
-A project of mine and 3 of my teammates from university to implement supervised learning algorithms from scratch, in Python
+of implementing supervised learning algorithms from scratch, in Python

 [Tubes 1B Folder](/tubes-1b) contains my team's work on decision tree algorithm.
 We applied the ID3 and C4.5 variation